andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 # hue-clip-api.node-red-flows

-Hey,

-this small respository is actually just an example Flow.
+This small respository is actually just an example Flow.
 It includes everything you need to communicate with your HUE-Bridge directly using https-request via API V2 (CLIP API) You wont be dependent on badly maintained contribs anymore.
+It has example nodes that can directly edited and used for your flow.

 Thanks to user ralfhille, who created the header node!